Are Organizations Born or Made Agile?

 A statistical approach tends to substantiate the case for “agility by design”, as the size, activity, and profile of organizations are often correlated to their agility scores.

 Besides, Deloitte found that smaller companies (with under 1,000 employees) are embracing business agility more willingly than larger enterprises.
-Overall, large corporations are usually found among the ranks of agility laggards — perhaps because 40% of businesses with 30,000+ employees report struggling to understand the rationale behind agile transformation initiatives; perhaps because these long-standing institutions have a legacy and an established managerial hierarchy that’s often based on time-tested control mechanisms.
+Overall, large corporations usually sit among the ranks of agility laggards.
+Perhaps because 40% of businesses with 30,000+ employees report struggling to understand the rationale behind agile transformation initiatives.
+Or maybe because these long-standing institutions have a legacy and an established managerial hierarchy that’s often based on time-tested control mechanisms.

-So, an organization’s line of business and industry may also have an impact on its level of organizational agility.
+So, an organization’s line of business and industry may also impact its organizational agility.
 Some “traditional” industries (e.g. agriculture, personal services, etc.) were less disrupted than others by the waves of digitalization and transformation and are therefore less likely to feel the need for organizational agility.

 In contrast, the industries that are the most impacted by today’s market uncertainty and volatility — such as the high-tech sector — are usually among the most agile.